-Except for victims of sexually based offenses (including instances of sexual misconduct under Title IX of the Education Amendments of 1972), all Bridgewater State University students, staff, and faculty are required under this policy to report any crime occurring on campus to the Bridgewater State University Police Department.
-Victims of sexual offenses may report such crimes on a voluntary,
+Except for victims of sexually based offenses (including instances of sexual misconduct under Title IX of the Education Amendments of 1972), all Bridgewater State University students, staff, and faculty are required under this policy to report any crime occurring on university property to the Bridgewater State University Police Department.
+Victims of sexual offenses may report such crimes on a voluntary, confidential basis for inclusion in the university's annual disclosure of crime statistics by mailing a written statement to the chief ofpolice, Bridgewater State University Police Department.